 Some rail companies offer a group save ticket for 3 people or more (this would have cost us £121.50) but it still works out cheaper for us to have the railcard.
 We’ll also use it on other trips throughout the year until we do get a car.

 Although a hotel might seem like an easy option while staying in London when you’re with children self-catering might be a better option.
 London has plenty of apartments to rent or Air BnB locations that are suitable for families.
 A lot of these will come with separate bedrooms as well as a kitchen and living area.
 This kind of accommodation could mean a quick supermarket shop at the start of your trip so that you can eat breakfast before heading out for the day or maybe packing a picnic to have while you’re out instead of spending money on lunch.
 Restaurants in London can cost quite a lot, especially if you find yourself eating out for three meals a day.
+If you’re still unsure, you can always try something in-between: an apartment professionally managed by an airbnb management company.

 If you are going to stay in a hotel make sure you can look at ways to save money on your stay.